 "The Anatomy of a Gesture: From Davidovsky to Chopin and Back."
 In Approaches to Musical Meaning, ed.
 Byron Almén and Edward Pearsall.
 Bloomington: Indiana University Press, 2006, 11-40.

-"Dmitri Shostakovich: The String Quartets." in Intimate Voices: The String Quartet in the Twentieth Century.
-Rochester: University of Rochester Press, forthcoming 2009.
+"Dmitri Shostakovich: The String Quartets."
+In Intimate Voices: The String Quartet in the Twentieth Century, 2 vols., ed.
+Evan Jones.
+Rochester: University of Rochester Press, 2009,

 "Analysis and Performance: A Counterexample?"
 Dutch Journal of Music Theory 14/1 (2009), 1-16.

 “Strange Bedfellows: The Hebrew Bible and Wagner in Saul og David.”
 In Carl Nielsen Studies 4.
 Copenhagen: Royal Library of Denmark, 2010, 107-44.

 "Shostakovich and the Politics of D Minor and Its Neighbours, 1931-1949."
 In Shostakovich Studies 2, ed.
 Pauline Fairclough.
 Cambridge: Cambridge University Press, 2010, 121-89.

 “Ownership, in Music and Music Theory,” Music Theory Online 17/1 (2011).

 “The Pitch-Class Motive in Tonal Analysis: Some Historical, Theoretical, and Critical Observations,” Res musica (the journal of the Estonia Musicology Society) 3 (2011), 30-59.

 “Formalism, Fair and Foul,” in Teoria, Critica e música na atualidade.
 Série simpósio internacional de musicologia da UFRJ (Rio de Janeiro: Universidade Federal do Rio de Janeiro, 2012), 31-46.
 Also in the online journal nonsite, 8.